christophercrouzet/rexo/README.md

 Rexo is a neat unit testing framework for C and C++.

-It offers the same xUnit-like structure than most other unit testing frameworks but aims at providing a _truly_ polished API.
+It offers the same [xUnit][xunit]-like structure than most other unit testing frameworks but aims at providing a _truly_ polished API.

 ## Features

+* **sleek**: polished API with great attention to details.
+* **easy**: no learning curve, it's yet another framework based on xUnit with test suites, test cases, and fixtures.
+* **convenient**: automatic registration of tests.
+* **granular**: high level or low level API?
+You choose.
+* **portable**: compatible with C89 (ANSI C) and C++.
+* **simple**: straightforward implementation—KISS all the things!
+* **cascading configuration**: configure a whole suite at once and/or tweak specific options for each case.
-* fits into a single header file.
+* **painless**: deployment couldn't be easier—it all fits into a single header file and has no external dependencies.

+But also...

-* automatic registration of tests.
+* fully standard compliant minus the optional automatic registration of tests that relies on a widespread compiler-specific feature.
-* dead simple implementation (KISS all the things!).
-* no specific test runner or DWARF debug information required.
-* brings a designated initializer-like syntax to all C++ versions.
+* brings a designated initializer-like syntax to all C and C++ versions.
-* test cases can override config attributes from their respective test suite.
+* test cases can override configuration attributes from their parent test suite.
-* diagonal (high level) API for ease of use.
-* orthogonal (low level) API for granular customization.
-* test fixtures with set up/tear down callbacks.
-* compatible with C99 and C++.

-## Requirements

-The automatic registration of tests relies on a compiler-specific feature to place data in a specific memory section.
-The compilers currently supported are the GNU compilers (clang, gcc, icc) and MSVC.

-Extending the automatic registration feature to other compilers should be possible.

 ## Roadmap

-* implement a command-line option parser.
-* run each test in isolated environment (subprocess).
+* run each test in isolated environment.
+* implement a command-line option parser (e.g.: for test filtering).
-* add an option to set up the output format of the summary (e.g.: jUnit XML).
+* allow to choose the output format of the summary (e.g.: jUnit XML).
+* support more assertion macros (e.g.: array comparison, signal handling).
-* more visual failure messages (e.g.: an arrow pointing where a string differs).
+* visual failure messages (e.g.: an arrow pointing where a string differs).
-* support for more assertion macros (e.g.: array comparison, signal handling).

 ## Usage